Setup and Config

 Records of conflicted merge you resolved earlier are kept for this many days when git rerere gc is run.
 You can also use more human-readable "1.month.ago", etc. The default is 60 days.
 See git-rerere.

 Records of conflicted merge you have not resolved are kept for this many days when git rerere gc is run.
 You can also use more human-readable "1.month.ago", etc. The default is 15 days.
 See git-rerere.

 git gc tries very hard not to delete objects that are referenced anywhere in your repository.
-In particular, it will keep not only objects referenced by your current set of branches and tags, but also objects referenced by the index, remote-tracking branches, refs saved by git filter-branch in refs/original/, reflogs (which may reference commits in branches that were later amended or rewound), and anything else in the refs/* namespace.
+In particular, it will keep not only objects referenced by your current set of branches and tags, but also objects referenced by the index, remote-tracking branches, reflogs (which may reference commits in branches that were later amended or rewound), and anything else in the refs/* namespace.
+Note that a note (of the kind created by git notes) attached to an object does not contribute in keeping the object alive.
 If you are expecting some objects to be deleted and they aren’t, check all of those locations and decide whether it makes sense in your case to remove those references.